-- On: Close the battery door fully. - It may take five seconds before the hearing aids turn on.
-Your hearing care professional can increase the start up delay if required. - 2.
-Off: Partially open the battery door - 3.
-Open: Fully open the battery door to access and change the battery. - When turning your hearing aids on and off while they are on the ear, grasp the top and bottom of the device with your index finger and thumb.
+- 1. On: Close the battery door fully. - It may take five seconds before the hearing aids turn on.
+Your hearing care professional can increase the start up delay if required.

+- 2. Off: Open the battery door. - When turning your hearing aids on and off while they are on the ear, grasp the top and bottom of the device with your index finger and thumb.
 Use the index finger of your opposite hand to open and close the battery door.